Our Private Independent Middle School

 - writing short stories from personal childhood maps

 - serving as “junior naturalists” to help first graders understand basic botany

 - organizing their electronic work with shared OneNote notebooks

-- digitally narrating in Spanish or French images they’ve taken of themselves going through the day’s routine
+- digitally narrating in Spanish, Chinese or French images they’ve taken of themselves going through the day’s routine

 - Studying a video Algebra lesson at home and doing the homework in class in a “flipped classroom”

 - Making monster puppets out of cardboard boxes and paper mache in art or acting out skits to explore character issues in drama

 - showcasing their talents in the full-class 8th grade musical

 To provide guidance in these years of significant personal transition, all students are assigned to a teacher advisor.
 Advisories meet briefly each morning for attendance and check in, but more importantly, spend extended time together weekly to investigate topics such as character, peer pressure, community service, and the Technology Awareness Campaign.